International FOP Association: Founding and history

 In 2010, IFOPA implemented the first annual Jeannie L Peeper Awards to recognize philanthropy, community involvement, international leadership and youth leadership in support of the FOP cause.
 Also in 2010, the Central Florida Chapter of the Association of Fund Raising Professionals named Peeper as winner of the 2010 Lifetime Achievement Award for her work in founding and establishing the IFOPA.
 A gathering of FOP families, supporters, researchers, and pharmaceutical industry representatives was held in Orlando in late 2013 on the 25th anniversary of the Association.

 IFOPA hosted FOP drug development forums in 2014 and 2016 in Boston, 2017 in Sardinia Italy, and 2019 in Orlando.
 The forums brought together FOP experts to discuss the latest research, solve drug development challenges and strengthen the global network of research collaborations.
 The 2019 Drug Development Forum attracted 154 attendees from 19 countries including researchers, clinicians, biotech and pharmaceutical company representatives, regulators, advocates and people living with FOP.

 Quoting the 27th Annual Report of the FOP Collaborative Research Project "As of January 1, 2018, there were 37 research universities and/or clinical centers actively engaged in FOP research; 18 in the United States & Canada, 12 in Europe, five in Asia, one in Africa and one in Australia.
 As of January 1, 2018, there were 12 pharmaceutical and biotechnology companies actively developing drugs for FOP based on a multitude of hard targets, and over 30 companies that have expressed interest."

-In early 2017, IFOPA closed its Orlando office and moved administrative operations to North Kansas City, Missouri.
-A reorganization plan entailed creation of several new positions as follows: Director of Research Development and Partnerships, Family Services Manager, Donor Relations and Administrative Coordinator, Community Fundraising Manager, and FOP Registry Project Director.
+In early 2017, IFOPA closed its Orlando office and the staff began working remotely.
+For a complete list of staff, visit ifopa.org/staff.